ceph/ceph/doc/cephfs/index.rst

 Using CephFS
 ============

-Using the Ceph Filesystem requires at least one :term:`Ceph Metadata Server` in your Ceph Storage Cluster.
+Using the Ceph File System requires at least one :term:`Ceph Metadata Server` in your Ceph Storage Cluster.